Digital Learning –

 Video-based Modules

 Videos serve as powerful mediums to impart eLearning and capture the learners’ attention to the subject being discussed.
 To deliver corporate training, videos – both animated ones or the ones with an instructor explaining the concepts – can be used.
-Videos can also be made more engaging via the use of attractive visuals, voiceovers, and animations to break down complex subjects into immersive nuggets.
+Video-based learning can also be made more engaging via the use of attractive visuals, voiceovers, and animations to break down complex subjects into immersive nuggets.

 Virtual Instructor-led Training